Cioppino

 1. Heat the olive oil in a soup pot over medium heat.

-2. Saute the onion, garlic, bay leaf, oregano, chilies, salt, and pepper until the onion is softening.
+2. Sauté the onion, garlic, bay leaf, oregano, chilis, salt, and pepper until the onion is softening.

 4. Add the wine, bring to a boil, then simmer until it is reduced by half.

-5. Add the tomatoes and juice and fish stock.
+5. Add the tomatoes with juice and fish stock.
 Coarsely chop the tomatoes in the pot.
 Bring to a boil then simmer covered for about 30 minutes.

 6. Find the bay leaf and remove it.

-7. If using mussels or clams, simmer them covered for about five minutes before you add the other fish.
+7. If using mussels or clams, simmer them covered for about 5 minutes before you add the other fish.
 Then cook it some more covered until the shells open.
-Discard those that don't.
+Discard those that don’t.

 Nutrition information (per serving)